Everything you need to know about Montréal’s Formula 1 2026 Grand Prix

 When is the 2026 Montréal Grand Prix?

-The 2026 Formula 1 Canadian Grand Prix runs from Friday, May 22 to Sunday, May 24, 2026, with practice sessions on Friday, qualifying on Saturday, and the main race on Sunday.
+The 2026 Formula 1 Canadian Grand Prix runs from Friday, May 22 to Sunday, May 24, 2026, with a sprint-format weekend: Friday features the first practice session and the Sprint Qualifying session, Saturday brings the F1 Sprint Race followed by full Qualifying, and Sunday is race day.

 Where is the race held?